 Drawing

-Studio course to develop basic skills and concepts in drawing.
-Emphasis on drawing anatomy and portraits.
-Use of different mediums and techniques.
-Students draw from professional models.
+Studio course introducing basic skills and concepts in drawing.
+Studies in drawing anatomy, landscape, portraiture and still life.
+Use of different media and techniques including fundamentals of line, form, composition, and perspective.
+Professional models employed in some sessions.

 Painting